What does the term ‘thresholds’ refer to?

 For some years scientists around the world have been working to establish the threshold doses for several major allergenic foods.
 Once a threshold dose has been established for each of them, the food industry can work to reduce cross-contamination to below those levels.

-Precautionary allergen labelling is currently adopted by food companies to warn people that a product may have been in contact with an allergen during the food production process.
+Precautionary allergen labelling is currently used by food companies to warn people that a product may have been in contact with an allergen during the food production process, where it is not an intentional ingredient.

 The aim of introducing allergen thresholds is to limit the use of precautionary allergen labelling (also known as PAL or ‘may contain’ warnings) so that it is only used where a food poses a real risk; while at the same time ensuring that people with food allergies are well-protected.

-Those allergenic foods are peanut, milk, egg, some tree nuts (hazelnut, cashew), soy, wheat, mustard, lupin, sesame, shrimp/prawn.
-Information about fish and celery is still being analysed.
+Those allergenic foods are peanut, milk, egg, some tree nuts (hazelnut, cashew, walnut), soy, wheat, mustard, lupin, sesame, shrimp/prawn, celery and fish.

-Views have been offered by several different organisations including regulators, industry representatives, doctors and patient groups.
+Differing views have been offered by several different organisations including regulators, industry representatives, doctors and patient groups about the use of allergen thresholds for labelling purposes.

-This information sheet aims to help people with food allergies to understand the whole issue of thresholds.
+This article aims to help people with food allergies to understand the whole issue of thresholds.

 What is the problem with precautionary allergen labelling?

-In our view, precautionary allergen labelling is over-used and therefore lacks credibility.
-It has been seen on the labels of products that we believe must be very low risk; for example, ‘nut traces’ warnings have even been seen on the labels of bottled water.
+Precautionary allergen labelling can be over-used and can therefore lack credibility.
+It has been seen on the labels of products that are likely to be very low risk; for example, ‘nut traces’ warnings have even been seen on the labels of bottled water.

 Because precautionary allergen labelling lacks credibility, it is often ignored.
 In the case of some products, where the risk is real, this could be dangerous.

-Where has an allergen threshold already been established?
+Where has an allergen threshold already been established and in use in the UK?

-People with wheat allergy should be aware that the term ‘gluten-free’ may not be relevant to them because they may react to a product with less than 20 parts per million of gluten if a reasonable portion is eaten, or they may react to other wheat proteins.
-They may like to read our fact sheet on wheat allergy.
+Individuals with wheat allergy should be aware that the term ‘gluten-free’ may not be relevant to them because they may react to a product with less than 20 parts per million of gluten if a reasonable portion is eaten, or they may react to other wheat proteins

 The case for establishing thresholds